cwang360/HealthAlert/README.md

 ## In This Repository
 - The Arduino sketch for the Arduino Nano 33 BLE Sense is found in the bluetooth_wearable_combined folder.
 The model.h file is the header file that contains the trained model for classifying severe tremors.
-- The Flutter project is found in the bluetooth_app folder.
+- The Flutter project is found in the wearable_butler_app folder.

 ***This project was submitted to the HackUMass hackathon in December 2020.***